TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 - Avoid double slash in the cache filename path
 - Add class information to the explanation
 - Remove all the HTML in the backend module class
+- Cache the meta information as serialized array

 2015-04-28 Tim Lochmüller <tim@fruit-lab.de>